Serg4356/6_password_strength/README.md

 4. prohibition of words found in a password blacklist
 5. prohibition of passwords that match the format of calendar dates and telephone numbers.

-And also returns a grade of password from 1 to 10, where 10 is the most secure.
-In case when prohibition rule (№4) was violated programm returns:
+And also returns a grade of password from 0 to 10, where 10 is the most secure and 0 - password is prohibited.

 ``` bash